-Their initial distribution plan was that Rakusan would send the original prints directly to the Foster customers from Japan, but
+Their initial distribution plan was that Rakusan would send the original prints directly from Japan to the Foster customers, but

 that practice soon became too physically difficult for Rakusan to handle.
-For a while thereafter Rakusan sent small batches of prints to Foster in advance, and later Foster collected additional batches in person on his frequent trips to Japan.
+For a while thereafter Rakusan sent small batches of prints to Foster in advance of expected sales, and later Foster collected additional batches in person on his frequent trips to Japan.
 Except for that short initial period Foster handled all aspects of sales and shipping to the customer.